Tiny prickly patch gets tested as a flu vaccine

 Stephen Morse, professor and director of the infectious disease epidemiology certificate program at Columbia University's Mailman School of Public Health, said the side effects associated with the patch surprised him.

 Overall, "it looks remarkably comparable to what happens when you give it the standard way," Morse said of the patch's effects, compared with flu shot effects.
+He was not involved in the clinical trial.

-The microneedle patch could be useful in situations in which many people must be immunized at once, such as during a widespread influenza outbreak, he said.
+The microneedle patch could be useful in situations in which many people must be immunized at once, such as during a widespread influenza outbreak, Morse said.

 "The technology is limited by the stability of what you're trying to administer and the volume.
 It has to be a small volume, because you know, the patches are not that big; they can't hold that much," Morse said.